 I’ve got a quick question for you…

-Have you ever felt stuck with sloppy business presentations that fail to convey your message (and impress your audience)?
+Have you ever felt stuck with sloppy business presentations that failed to convey your message (and impress your audience)?

 I know I have.